ln -s /etc/sv/foo /var/service/

 # rm /var/service/foo

 sv command and the following commands are available and can be used like:

 Where you use "up" to start, "down" to stop, and "status" to view the condition of a service.
 You can also use commands like "once", "pause", "cont", "hup", "alarm", "interrupt", "quit", "kill" to send corresponding signals, and "start", "stop", "reload" and "restart" exists for LSB init compatibility.

-You can install Void Linux manually, like you do with Arch Linux, but Void also has a small installer script that helps you setup a minimal base system.
-A minimal setup is provided for extensive control and you need to install all the services and applications you need manually, even logging, which is really great!
-However, if you prefer Void also provides installation images with pre-installed and fully functional desktop solutions such as Gnome, KDE, and Xfce4.
+You can install Void Linux manually, like you do with Arch Linux, but Void also has a small install script that helps you setup a minimal base system.
+A minimal setup is provided for extensive control and you need to install all the services and applications you need manually, even logging, which is really great.
+However, if you prefer, Void also provides installation images with pre-installed and fully functional desktop solutions such as Gnome, KDE, and Xfce4.